manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		A build workflow runs three primary jobs: *build* • *report-build-status* • *deploy*.
 Notice the icon next to each job.
 The job that failed shows a red cross.

-	1. Depending on the issue, you can re-run only *failed jobs* or re-run *all jobs* and try to build again.
+	1. Depending on the issue, you can rerun only *failed jobs* or rerun *all jobs* and try to build again.

 		<table class="table">
 			<tr align = "center" style="font-weight:bold">